apache/openwhisk/docs/samples.md

     ```

 You can also use the event-driven capabilities in OpenWhisk to invoke this action in response to events.
 Follow the [alarm service example](./packages.md#creating-and-using-trigger-feeds) to configure an event source to invoke the `hello` action every time a periodic event is generated.

-## CLI tutorial

-If you prefer learning while doing, consider using this [OpenWhisk Workshop](https://github.com/openwhisk/openwhisk-workshop).